AdobeDocs/experience-manager-65.en/help/sites-administering/closed-user-groups.md

 **Target Node Defined By Policy**

-CUG policies are expected to be created at the JCR node defining the subtree to be subject to restricted read access.
+Create CUG policies at the JCR node defining the subtree to be subject to restricted read access.
 This is likely to be a AEM page in case the CUG is expected affect the whole tree.

 Note that placing the CUG policy only at the jcr:content node located below a given page will only restrict access to the content s.str of a given page but will not take effect on any siblings or child pages.
 This may be a valid use case and it is possible to achieve with a repository editor that allows to apply fine grained access content.
 However, it contrasts the former implementation where placing a cq:cugEnabled property on the jcr:content node was internally remapped to the page node.
 This mapping is no longer performed.